Psychology Course Description(s)

 A study of the etiology and dynamics of psychopathology, designed to give the student a working vocabulary of terminology and concepts in the area of abnormal behavior.
 The course includes discussions about treatments and ethics involved in caring for those suffering from mental disorders.
 Prerequisites: PSYC1550

 This course provides an overview of the research on the emotional, cognitive, and psychological dynamics of children and adolescents.
 Attention is given to factors that create problems and shape the developmental trajectory into adulthood.
-Prerequisites: PSYC1550, OR PSYC2100 OR SOWK2850
+Prerequisites: PSYC1550, PSYC2100 OR SOWK2850

 PSYC3702 Counseling Theory and Helping Skills (3)